magicshifter/MS3000/README.md

 	$ make modules

 This will make the build-product of each sub-module.
-Note that the first time you do this, it can take a while for the independencies to install - but subsequent installs shouldn't take as long.
+Note that the first time you do this, it can take a while for the independencies to install - but subsequent builds shouldn't take as long.

 	$ make flash